domschl/syncognite/bench/README.md

 ```bash
 make bench
 ```
-The code in [`bench.cpp`](bench.cpp) shows one-liner layer definitions for all network layers within `benchRecipes`, which can be used as examples of layer definitions.
+The code in [`cp-bench.cpp`](cp-bench.cpp) shows one-liner layer definitions for all network layers within `benchRecipes`, which can be used as examples of layer definitions.

 New benchmarks can be added by extending `benchRecipes`.
 ## Usage